billpmurphy/hask-archive/README.md

 Things that are reasonably well explored so far, but do not have definitive implementation details:
+* Lazy seq type - this is just getting some ideas down.
+I also like the idea of some kind of linked list type (preferably immutable) that we can then use to built immutable data structures out of.
+Not sure whether it makes sense to have this also be that, or what.
+Might also be preferable to build those ADTs using the actual ADT system, once it is built.
+Food for thought.
 * caseof - syntax needs overhaul
 * Higher-kinded types
 * Either - need to figure out how to hand polymorphism in typeclass instances